Geoalert/mapflow-docs-en/source/faq.rst

     Check our `commercial plans <https://mapflow.ai/pricing>`_ for Enterprise.
 Contact our `sales <https://geoalert.io/#contacts>`_ to send your inquiry and get the quotation.

+**What if I'm not satisfied with the output?
+Do you make a refund?**

+    * For Free Users: You can use evaluation credits to test our software.
+If you are unsatisfied with the output, we encourage you to leave feedback and rate the results.
+We review all ratings from free users, and if we determine the output was unsatisfactory, we may refund the evaluation credits.

+    * For Paid Users: If you are on a corporate plan, we commit to meeting a specific level of accuracy.
+If the output does not meet these requirements, we will refund your credits according to our refund policy.

 .. _Data Providers: